Vivian-great/Vivian-great.github.io/about.md

 My relevenat experience is much needed in the Corporate Communications and Media world, but more importantly is an expertise in technology and the digital field, so i could render acquired skills and experiences effectively, in line with changing global digititalisation , as well as explore inherent talents and creativity,hence the need to be a part of the Tech Epert Academy.

-I have Authored two books: ‘My Life in High Heels’ and ‘How to enjoy your job again’- Year 2020 .
+I have authored two books: ‘My Life in High Heels’ and ‘How to enjoy your job again’- Year 2020 .
 A part of a Key-User group that effectively migrated/transmitted to a new Business Enterprise Software Application – SAP, at Lafarge Africa Plc. - Year 2018.